Pakistan must take steps for the hockey development: Bovelander - DNA News Agency

 Pakistan must take steps for the hockey development: Bovelander

-ISLAMABAD: Dutch hockey legend Floris Jan Bovelander has said that Pakistan must take concrete steps for the development of hockey, as the green shirts team is currently not participating in major international hockey tournaments.
+ISLAMABAD, APR 28 /DNA/ – Dutch hockey legend Floris Jan Bovelander has urged Pakistan to take concrete and strategic steps to revive and develop its hockey sector, noting that the national team is currently absent from major international tournaments.

-He was speaking to the media after witnessing the hockey camp for young players at Naseer Bunda Hockey Stadium Islamabad, organised by the Khawaja Junaid Hockey Academy (KJHA) with the support of the Embassy of the Netherlands and Prime Minister Youth Program (PMYA).
-Dutch Ambassador to Pakistan Henny Fokel de Vries, Federal Secretary for Inter-Provincial Coordination (IPC) Mohyuddin Wani, Director Sports HEC Javed Memon, and Olympian Khawaja Junaid were also present on this occasion.
+He made these remarks while speaking to the media after observing a hockey training camp for young players at the Naseer Bunda Hockey Stadium in Islamabad.
+The camp was organized by the Khawaja Junaid Hockey Academy (KJHA) with the support of the Embassy of the Netherlands and the Prime Minister’s Youth Program (PMYP).

-Bovelander, worked with players from KJHA and clubs in Islamabad and Rawalpindi.
-The clinic focused on modern penalty corner techniques, game awareness and attacking strategies.
+The event was also attended by Dutch Ambassador to Pakistan Henny Fokel de Vries, Federal Secretary for Inter-Provincial Coordination (IPC) Mohyuddin Wani, Director Sports HEC Javed Memon, and Olympian Khawaja Junaid.

-The Dutch hockey legend stressed that Pakistan needs to focus on nurturing top athletes and talent.
-He said that compared to the past, hockey has become a modern sport where mastering new techniques is crucial.
-He expressed confidence that Pakistan can perform better in international hockey and added that he was very happy to visit Pakistan.
+During his visit, Bovelander conducted specialized coaching clinics, working closely with players from KJHA and various clubs across Islamabad and Rawalpindi.
+The clinics focused on modern penalty corner techniques, game awareness, and advanced attacking strategies.

-He also highlighted the importance of coaching alongside player development, noting that skills must be polished in addition to talent.
-He said he was unaware of the current situation of hockey in Pakistan but emphasized that the shortcomings that led to a decline in standards must be addressed.
+Speaking to the media, Bovelander emphasized that Pakistan must invest in nurturing young talent and refining players’ technical skills.
+He highlighted that the game of hockey has evolved significantly, becoming more technical and demanding, and that mastering modern techniques is essential for international success.
+Despite acknowledging his limited familiarity with the current state of hockey in Pakistan, he stressed that addressing existing gaps and upgrading player development are vital steps toward regaining past glory.
+Bovelander also expressed his delight at visiting Pakistan, calling it a wonderful experience.

 Related News